Back to Blog

 Accuracy and Hallucination Rates

 Both models can hallucinate, meaning they can generate plausible-sounding but fabricated information, including fake case citations.
-However, independent benchmarks from Stanford's Center for Legal Informatics show that Claude hallucinates legal citations at a meaningfully lower rate than competing models.
-More importantly, Claude is more likely to explicitly flag uncertainty rather than present fabricated information with false confidence.
+That said, attorneys report that Claude tends to hallucinate legal citations less often and is more likely to explicitly flag uncertainty than present fabricated information with false confidence — a tendency reinforced in Claude Opus 4.8, which Anthropic describes as its "most honest" model with self-verification roughly 4x better than the prior generation.

 That said, neither model should be trusted without verification.
 Always check every citation, statute reference, and factual claim against primary sources.
 This is not optional guidance; it is a professional responsibility obligation.